'Lanka’s ex-PM and once strongman Mahinda Rajapaksa being protected at Trincomalee naval base' | Politics

 Throughout the night on Monday, the police fired teargas shells to quell mobs trying to enter the Temple Trees residence.
 In the early hours of Tuesday, police fired tear gas and warning shots to hold back mobs as security forces moved Mahinda and his family out of his official residence.

-As word spread about Mahinda's reported presence at the Trincomalee Naval Base, people started a protest near the key military facility.
+As word spread about his reported presence at the Trincomalee naval base, people started a protest near the key military facility.

 A curfew is in force across the island nation after mobs burned down the ancestral home belonging to the ruling Rajapaksa family amid mounting anger for their mishandling of the economy, leading to the island nation's worst economic crisis.